 The internal preset styles in the PSR and Tyros keyboards may be just what you want, or perhaps not.
-You can adjust those styles although you will have to save the adjusted styles somewhere where you can save files (either in the limited USER area, on a FLOPPY in the PSR-2000/2100 and Tyros, on a CARD or USB in the PSR-3000, on a USB on subsequent keyboards or a HD on Tyros2/3 keyboards).
+You can adjust those styles although you will have to save the adjusted styles either in the limited USER area, on a FLOPPY in the PSR-2000/2100 and Tyros, on a CARD or USB in the PSR-3000, on a USB on subsequent keyboards or a hard drive (HD) on later Tyros models.

 Before you fine tune any style, however, you may want to make sure the overall sound of your keyboard is set the way you like it for the room you normally play in.
 You do this adjustment by changing the Graphics Equalizer (EQ).
 We'll first take a look at adjusting your EQ and then look to modifying individual styles to sound the way you want.

-- Adjusting the Master EQ - The Graphics Equalizer (EQ), one of the tabs in the Mixing Console, is perhaps the most important setting in impacting the overall sound of your keyboard.
+The Graphics Equalizer, one of the tabs in the Mixing Console, is perhaps the most important setting for impacting the overall sound of your keyboard.
 The Master EQ sets the overall volume, and tonal quality, of the output of your keyboard.
-Gary Diamond, who performs regularly with his PSR, has used the PSR2000, and now the PSR3000, for hundreds of gigs.
+Gary Diamond, who performs regularly with his PSR, has used the PSR-2000 and the PSR-3000 for hundreds of gigs.
 Gary provides a brief discussion of the preset Master EQ types available in the keyboard and how you can create your own Master EQ settings.
-You may want to set your Master EQ first before you start adjusting individual elements of a style.
+You will want to set your Master EQ before you start adjusting individual elements of a style.

-- Balance Control - How do you balance the sound between backup and solo instruments?
+How do you balance the sound between backup and solo instruments?
 This is a basic skill that needs to be mastered.
-This lesson shows you how to balance the sound between your right-hand voices (RIGHT1 and RIGHT2 -- or MAIN and LAYER) and the LEFT voice, the accompaniment, the multipad and the microphone.
+This lesson shows you how to balance the sound between your right-hand voices, the left-hand voice, the accompaniment, the multipad and the microphone.

-- Accompaniment Voices - In tuning styles, you will want to try out different voices for the various accompaniment tracks.
-Dick Roberts has discovered a feature in the his keyboard that let's him try out different instruments as he is playing a tune and he tells us all about it in this article.
+In tuning styles, you will want to try out different voices for the various accompaniment tracks.
+Dick Roberts has discovered a feature in the Yamaha keyboards that allows him to try out different instruments as he is playing a tune.
+He explains how in this article.

 While your Yamaha keyboard comes with many preset styles (or bands, if you like), you may, eventually, want to adjust these styles.
 Or you may be interested in adding new styles from external sources, which may need to be tuned a bit to work well with your keyboard.
-The remaining lessons in this section will teach how to do this.
-The general content of each lesson is described below:
+The remaining lessons teach how to do this.
+The general content of each is described below:

-- Saving Your "Tuned" Styles - One of the areas that new users traditionally have problems with is learning how to "save" the adjustments they have made to a style.
+One of the areas that new users traditionally have problems with is learning how to "save" the adjustments they make to a style.
 If you change any of the one-touch settings, you can "save" the style with a new name and the next time you load the style, your OTS settings are there.
 However, if you change the tempo of a style or any of the accompaniment voices or volume settings, or the left-hand voice, you have changed the basic structure of that style itself.
 You must use a different method to save these changes.
 The required steps are laid out in this critical lesson.

-- Creating One-Touch Settings - One of the great features of the PSR-3000/2100/2000 series is the ability to add four one-touch settings to any style.
-When you save that style to a floppy disk or to your flash drive, those settings are saved in the style itself.
-This lessons provides some tips on creating your own one-touch settings and explains exactly what parameters get saved when you save a keyboard setup in the OTS memory buttons.
+One of the great features of the PSR and Tyros arranger keyboards is the ability to add four one-touch settings to any style.
+When you save that style, those settings are saved in the style itself.
+This lesson provides some tips on creating your own one-touch settings and explains exactly what parameters get saved when you save a keyboard setup in the OTS memory buttons.

-- Adjusting Voices with DSP - Phil Hall explains what DSP (Digital Signal Processing) is and how you can use it to change the sound of instrument voices.
+Phil Hall explains what Digital Signal Processing (DSP) is and how you can use it to change the sound of instrument voices.
 Changes are made in the EFFECT tab of the MIXING CONSOLE.